 Changing Perceptions of Neutering

 One significant trend is the changing perception of neutering.
 Historically, neutering male dogs was widely promoted to control population and reduce aggressive behaviors.
-However, recent studies have highlighted potential health risks associated with early neutering, leading to more nuanced recommendations from veterinarians.
-As a result, discussions about male dogs often include considerations of their neutered status and the implications for their health and behavior.
+That said, recent studies have highlighted potential health risks associated with early neutering, leading to more nuanced recommendations from veterinarians.
+Because of that, discussions about male dogs often include considerations of their neutered status and the implications for their health and behavior.

 Growth of Dog Sports and Shows